Snooober/raspberry-pi-4-case-fan-temp-ctrl/README.md

 Reload systemd daemons: `sudo systemctl daemon-reload`
 Start the service: `sudo systemctl start case-fan`
+Check status of the service: `sudo systemctl status case-fan`
 Enable the service (so it will start on boot): `sudo systemctl enable case-fan`